|OSHA & CDC Guidelines: Interact Training System for Educators

 OSAP has taken its OSHA Regulations and CDC Guidelines Interact Training System and developed an instructor syllabus that includes a student component.
 This self-instructional course has been designed to assist the student in acquiring the knowledge and skills of infection control and related health and safety, commonly known as exposure control.
 The goal for the student is to clinically apply the knowledge and skills of exposure control in a variety of oral healthcare settings for a variety of oral healthcare procedures.

-Each student should complete the required assignments, read the required readings, complete the OSAP Interact Workbook and view the accompanying DVD.
+Each student should complete the required assignments, read the required readings and complete the OSAP Interact Workbook.

 Back to Top